Reporting an Absence

 Health, bereavement, pre-arranged college visits, family emergency, religious holidays and warranted absences are the only absences that are considered excused absences.

-A medical note is required when a student has been absent for health reasons for 5 consecutive school days.
+A medical note is required when a student has been absent from school, for health reasons, for a period of 5 consecutive school days.

 These include, but are not limited to court appearances, outside sporting events and personal reasons approved by an Administrator.
 Family oriented absences such as vacations or other similar personal absences, do not fall into this category.